Project

 WAT4CAM Photo 2022 05 11 13 28 43

-WAT4CAM is envisioned to be a multi-phase programme, and currently we are only in the first phase.
+WAT4CAM is envisioned to be a multi-phase programme, and the team is currently in the first phase.
 While the foundation of the project is the construction and rehabilitation of water infrastructure to provide reliable access to water for irrigation and agriculture, WAT4CAM takes a holistic approach and seeks to improve the ways that the water is used in agriculture.
-By undertaking an agricultural transition in this first phase, smallholder farmers will diversify what they cultivate, increasing incomes, improving food security, and leading to more ecologically and climate-friendly agriculture in Cambodia.

 To learn more about this programme